Justinian I: Economy and administration

 Throughout Justinian's reign, the cities and villages of the East thrived, although Antioch was struck by two earthquakes (526, 528) and sacked and evacuated by the Persians (540).
 Justinian had the city rebuilt, but on a slightly smaller scale.
+His reconstruction included the construction of the Iron Gate, a still-active arch dam integrated into the city wall which protected the city from seasonal floods.

 The empire suffered several major setbacks in the course of the 6th century.
 The first one was the plague, which lasted from 541 to 543 and, by decreasing the empire's population, probably created a scarcity of labor and a rising of wages.
 It has been proposed that the lack of manpower also led to a significant increase in the number of "barbarians" in the Byzantine armies after the early 540s, but others are skeptical of this view.
 The protracted war in Italy and the wars with the Persians themselves laid a heavy burden on the empire's resources, and Justinian was criticized for curtailing the government-run post service, which he limited to only one eastern route of military importance.

 Gold coin of Justinian minted in Ravenna.

 Follis of Justinian minted in Nicomedia.